sedostheatre/sedos.co.uk/input/shows/2025-the-pirate-queen.md

 authors: Music by CLAUDE-MICHEL SCHÖNBERG
 authors2: Lyrics by ALAIN BOUBLIL, RICHARD MALTBY, JR. and JOHN DEMPSEY
 authors3: Book by ALAIN BOUBLIL, CLAUDE-MICHEL SCHÖNBERG and RICHARD MALTBY, JR.
-subtitle: From the writers of Les Misérables and Miss Saigon, this epic musical adventure celebrates legendary Irish chieftain Grace O’Malley
+subtitle: An epic musical adventure from the writers of Les Misérables and Miss Saigon
 showtimes:
   - time: 2025-06-29 19:30
   - time: 2025-06-30 19:30